How to Prepare Your Child for Preschool: Preschool Prep

 Familiarity can be a great comfort to young children.
 Visit the preschool with your child before their first official day.

 Many schools, including KLA Schools, offer open houses, orientation sessions, and guided tours to allow children to explore their future learning environment.
 KLA Schools follow a Reggio Emilia-inspired approach that encourages hands-on learning, creativity, and exploration.
 Their welcoming classrooms and nurturing teachers help children feel comfortable and engaged.
+These early steps are also important for getting preschoolers ready for kindergarten, as strong routines, social skills, and independence form the foundation for future academic success.

 During your visit, show your child the classroom, playground, cubbies, and restrooms.
 Meeting the teachers and seeing other children engaged in activities can help alleviate anxiety and make the transition to preschool more natural.